Sarah Mullally: Early life and education

-Sarah Elisabeth Bowser was born in Woking, Surrey, on 26 March 1962, and has two sisters and one brother.
-She was educated at Winston Churchill Comprehensive School, then at Woking Sixth Form College.
+Sarah Elisabeth Bowser was born on 26 March 1962 in Woking, Surrey, and has two sisters and one brother.
+She was educated at Winston Churchill Comprehensive School and subsequently at Woking Sixth Form College.
+She was confirmed at St John's Church, Woking, and active in the Universities and Colleges Christian Fellowship.

-While studying for A-levels she decided to become a nurse rather than a doctor because she wanted to apply a holistic approach to patient care.
-Her choice of career was also motivated by her Christian faith, which she has held since the age of 16.
-In 1980, she started reading for a nursing degree at South Bank Polytechnic, with clinical placements at St Thomas' Hospital, and was awarded joint Registered General Nurse (RGN) status and a Bachelor of Science (BSc) degree in 1984.
-In 1992, she completed a Master of Science (MSc) degree in inter-professional health and welfare studies at London South Bank University.
+When choosing her A-level subjects, Mullally stated that she "had to think seriously what I really wanted to do.
+I didn't want to be a doctor because I wanted to give holistic care".
+Her decision to pursue a career in nursing was also influenced by her Christian faith, which she has held since the age of 16.
+In 1980, she began reading for a nursing degree at South Bank Polytechnic, undertaking clinical placements at St Thomas' Hospital, and was awarded joint Registered General Nurse (RGN) status and a Bachelor of Science (BSc) degree in 1984.
+She completed a Master of Science (MSc) degree in inter-professional health and welfare studies at London South Bank University in 1992.